tygara/arithmeticInstructions/README.md

 ## Task

-Write a code in Assembly that uses uninitialized and initialized variables for the following arithmetic instructions:
+Write a code in Assembly that uses uninitialized and initialized Variables for the following arithmetic instructions:

 1.) result = -var1 * 10
 2.) result = var1 + var2 + var3 + var4